-1.4 Thesis Overview
+1.3 Thesis Overview

-- Chapter 2 introduces the background theory on which the work in this thesis is based.
+- ◇ Chapter 2 introduces the background theory on which the work in this thesis is based.
 In particular, we give a brief introduction to program verification, separation logic, context logic and reasoning about concurrency.
-We give a detailed explanation of why existing context logic work is unable to provide small axioms for certain commands, and why this is a problem. - Chapter 3 introduces segment logic for trees, showing how to provide fine-grained reasoning about tree structures.
-We also show how to generalise the segment model to handle arbitrary structured data, such as lists and the more complex W3C Document Object Model. - Chapter 4 introduces the fine-grained abstract local reasoning framework, based on the generalised segment model, which uses axiomatic semantics to provide fine-grained reasoning about sequential programs for manipulating structured data such as lists and trees. - Chapter 5 applies our fine-grained abstract local reasoning framework to the specification of a number of abstract program modules.
-We look at both simple
+We give a detailed explanation of why existing context logic work is unable to provide small axioms for certain commands, and why this is a problem. - Chapter 3 introduces segment logic for trees, showing how to provide fine- grained reasoning about tree structures.
+We also show how to generalise the segment model to handle arbitrary structured data, such as lists and the more complex W3C Document Object Model. - ♦ Chapter 4 introduces the fine-grained abstract local reasoning framework, based on the generalised segment model, which uses axiomatic semantics to provide fine-grained reasoning about sequential programs for manipulating structured data such as lists and trees.

-- modules, trees and heaps, as well as more complex modules for list-stores and the W3C Document Object Model. - Chapter 6 describes data abstraction and refinement in the fine-grained abstract local reasoning framework.
-In particular, we show how to prove that an implementation of a module satisfies an abstract specification of that module. - Chapter 7 discusses how our work leads towards reasoning about concurrent programs for manipulating structured data.
-We show how the segment model allows for simple reasoning about disjoint concurrency and also show how to reason about some additional concurrency constructs, such as conditional critical regions, in the style of concurrent separation logic. - ♦ Finally, chapter 8 concludes this thesis with a summary of achievements and a discussion of applications and future work.
+- ♦ Chapter 6 describes data abstraction and refinement in the fine-grained abstract local reasoning framework.
+In particular, we show how to prove that an implementation of a module satisfies an abstract specification of that module. - ♦ Chapter 7 discusses how our work leads towards reasoning about concurrent programs for manipulating structured data.
+We show how the segment model allows for simple reasoning about disjoint concurrency and also show how to reason about some additional concurrency constructs, such as conditional critical regions, in the style of concurrent separation logic. - ◊ Finally, chapter 8 concludes this thesis with a summary of achievements and a discussion of applications and future work.